dlab-projects/collaboratool-archive/bsd2/README.md

 For R: https://launchpad.net/~marutter/+archive/c2d4u (appears to have replaced https://launchpad.net/~marutter/+archive/rrutter)
+(Dav - is there a reason not to just get R from the standard Ubuntu repositories?
+I think these have pretty up-to-date R, e.g., currently they have 3.0.2, but I may be misunderstanding this issue... - Chris)

 For python: [NeuroDebian](http://neuro.debian.net/) is likely the best source to get recent, but stable versions of scientific packages.